schmod/dakota/README.markdown

     }

 **Note** - Dakota has its *own* default ID column name mechanism, and does not respect column names specified in Idiorm's configuration.

+### Column Aliases ###

+Sometimes database schemas change, but your code hasn't had time to catch up (or vice versa).
+Rather than writing a big `SELECT AS` query, Dakota can establish aliases between column names in your database and properties in your model.
+To use this feature, add a **public static** array to your class called `$_aliases`:

+    class User extends Model {
+        public static $_aliases = array('alias' => 'db_column');
+    }

+From there, you can get and set both the 'alias' and 'db_column' property.
+Changes made to one will be reflected in the other.

 ### Dakota's Active Record pattern ###